 It is important that during the assessment practitioners see the child alone, so that their wishes and feelings can be sought.Manager's endorsement of plan and timescales

 Managers are required to maintain visible oversight of the assessment and this will take place in the agreed timescale for each individual assessment.
 They should comment on the assessment plan and their views of the timescales recommended by the social worker and family; within the worker's supervision.

 Assessments completed by reception team social workers should usually be completed between 45 working days.
 However, sometimes a shorter deadline will be required in the interests of the child(ren) concerned.

 - Be aware of any health and safety risks to staff when visiting and make appropriate plans;

 - See the child alone (within 24 hours if subject to S47 enquiry and within 5 working days if assessment arising because it is considered child may be in need);

 Has the child been seen?
 If not, when will this be done?

 2.4 Child Protection Only

 Is a strategy discussion / meeting required?

 If there is reason to believe that a child is suffering, or likely to suffer significant harm, Children's Social Care has a duty to make enquiries to decide what action should be taken to safeguard the child, under s.47 of the Children at 1989.
-Guidance should be sought from the Derby and Derbyshire SCB procedures which as well as giving general guidance, offers advice for children in specific circumstances.
+Guidance should be sought from the Derby and Derbyshire SCBs' Procedures which as well as giving general guidance, offers advice for children in specific circumstances.
 If a child is not seen in this timeframe then the threshold must be considered and the matter escalated or closed.Practice Trigger